electron/governance/wg-releases/issue-playbook/README.md

 **What version labels should I add if the issue originates well past supported versions?**

 If you know the version of Electron where the issue began, add that version label.
 If you don't know when the issue began, but it is still affecting the latest version, add all of the current supported version labels.

+The `main` label is generally reserved for A) urgent issues that are currently blocking the `main` branch, or B) issues that are present in main, but in no alpha, beta or stable versions of Electron.
+If the issue exists in any alpha, beta or stable version, that latest version should be used instead of main.